m7b5 (m7-5) chords

 Am7b5 - Dm7 - Gm7

 It can substitute 7th or 9th chords, for example, and especially the V chord.
-An example in which Em7b5 substitute the V chord:
+An example with Em7b5 substituting the V chord:

 Gmaj7 - Bm7 - Em7 - Em7b5 - Am7